Court and Spark: Release and reception

 On December 1, 1973, Asylum Records released a single, her first in over a year, "Raised on Robbery".
 The single reached No. 65 on the Billboard Singles Chart in February 1974.
 In January 1974, Court and Spark was released, and met with widespread critical acclaim and commercial success.
 Its success was reaffirmed when the follow-up single, "Help Me", was released in March.
 It received heavy radio airplay and became Mitchell's first and only top 10 Billboard single, peaking at No. 7 on the Hot 100 in the first week of June, and reaching No. 1 on the Adult Contemporary chart.

 Court and Spark became a big seller that year, peaking at No.2 on the Billboard album chart and staying there for four weeks.
 The album topped the US Cashbox and Record World charts for one week each.

 In a July 1979 interview with Cameron Crowe for Rolling Stone, Mitchell recounted playing the newly completed Court and Spark to Bob Dylan, during which he fell asleep.
 She later suggested that Dylan was probably trying to be "cute" in front of label boss David Geffen, who was also present.

-Fleetwood Mac singer Stevie Nicks recalled taking LSD to the album: "I was with my producer, at his house, with a set of speakers that were taller than that fireplace, and I was in a safe place.
-And I sat there on the floor and listened to that record… That was a pretty dynamic experience."
+Singer Stevie Nicks recalled taking LSD to the album, which she said was: "a pretty dynamic experience."

 In 2000 it was voted number 116 in Colin Larkin's All Time Top 1000 Albums.